mooreds/docs-1/docs/connectors/aws-ses-documentation.md

 **Type:** STRING

-#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.DefaultDimensionValue
+#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.N.DefaultDimensionValue

 An object that describes the AWS service that email sending event information will be published to.
 An object that contains the names, default values, and sources of the dimensions associated with an Amazon CloudWatch event destination.
 A list of dimensions upon which to categorize your emails when you publish email sending events to Amazon CloudWatch.
 The default value of the dimension that is published to Amazon CloudWatch if you do not provide#the value of the dimension when you send an email.
 The default value must:#This value can only contain ASCII letters (a-z, A-Z), numbers (0-9),#underscores (_), or dashes (-).#Contain less than 256 characters.

 **Type:** ARRAY

-#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.DimensionName
+#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.N.DimensionName

 An object that describes the AWS service that email sending event information will be published to.
 An object that contains the names, default values, and sources of the dimensions associated with an Amazon CloudWatch event destination.
 A list of dimensions upon which to categorize your emails when you publish email sending events to Amazon CloudWatch.
 The name of an Amazon CloudWatch dimension associated with an email sending metric.
 The name#must:#This value can only contain ASCII letters (a-z, A-Z), numbers (0-9),#underscores (_), or dashes (-).#Contain less than 256 characters.

 **Type:** ARRAY

-#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.DimensionValueSource
+#### EventDestination.CloudWatchDestination.DimensionConfigurations.member.N.DimensionValueSource

 An object that describes the AWS service that email sending event information will be published to.
 An object that contains the names, default values, and sources of the dimensions associated with an Amazon CloudWatch event destination.
 A list of dimensions upon which to categorize your emails when you publish email sending events to Amazon CloudWatch.
 The place where Amazon SES finds the value of a dimension to publish to Amazon CloudWatch.
 If you want Amazon SES to use the message tags that you specify using an#X-SES-MESSAGE-TAGS header or a parameter to the#SendEmail/SendRawEmail API, choose#messageTag.
 If you want Amazon SES to use your own email headers, choose#emailHeader.
 Valid Values: messageTag | emailHeader | linkTag